lucarin91/PAD-project/report/sections/how.md

 ```

 ## MonitorWebApp
-The webapp can be used with one of the release version for the different OS or run with the nodejs interpreter with the following command:
+The web-app can be used with one of the released versions for the different OS's or run with the Node.js interpreter with the following command:
 ```bash
 ./gradlew webapp:run
 ```